GhaidaaAhmed/fwd-storefront-backend/README.md

  ```
 2. rename ".env-example" file with ".env" and change your database info and the other secret info

-3. run db-migarte to setup your database
+3. run db-migarte to setup your database on port 5432 as declared in .env
  ```
 db-migrate up
  ```